mmohamed/vault-kubernetes/README.md

 ```

 ## 5- UI:
-A this point, we have 3 instance on Consul deployed and 1 instance of Vault connected to Consul members.
+At this point, we have 3 instances on Consul deployed and 1 instance of Vault connected to Consul members.

 We can use a port forwarding to acces UI of Consul and Vault.
-In this case, we will to use an ***"Ingress"*** to expose UIs to internet.
+In our case, we will use an ***"Ingress"*** to expose UIs to internet.

 ```bash
 kubectl apply -f ingress.yaml